Oliver-Lack/Wordie-AI/readme.md

 ToDo:
-2. calculate sum of logprobs for each message and log to json
-3. calculate sum of logprobs for each conversation and log to json
-8. backup log of json data as json and csv to cloud server.
+8. S3 Bucket send data
-9. get other models working
+9. Get other models working

 Measures of unpredictability required:
 1. joint probability of sequence and interactions (iterated exponent of the summed logprobs)